aldryn/aldryn-boilerplate-bootstrap3/docs/guidelines/comments.rst

     right?
 Not quite.
 Comments in code are a double edged sword, use them to describe what's being done.

+It doesn't make sense to comment every step you do in your program.
+Comments should discuss why something is done, its purpose and its goal.
+The code already shows how it is done, so commenting on this is redundant.

 Section Comments
 ----------------